-I’ve said it before and I’ll say it again, I love the type of cake where you throw all the ingredients into one large bowl, doesn’t matter what order you add them, just add-mix-pour.
+I’ve said it before and I’ll say it again, I love the type of cake, like this deliciously moist Honey Cake, where you throw all the ingredients into one large bowl, doesn’t matter what order you add them, just add-mix-pour.
 It’s even better when the little beauty turns out to look like this!

 Today was a little bit of an experiment because I’m getting ideas ready for a Cake Stall I’m running at Lewis’ school Christmas Fair (my first ever stall, excited and nervous!).
 The experiment was to see if I could make two loaf cakes out of the mixture and what timings I need to bake for.
 Usually I pour this mixture into a small roasting tin and simply line the bottom with greaseproof.
 As I’m holding the stall I wanted to make individually wrapped loaves – it worked a treat.

 So here it is, a Gluten Free, Dairy Free, moist, one-bowl Honey Cake…

 Only one bowl needed for this beautifully moist Honey Cake, it is a very sloppy mixture...trust me, it'll be fine.
 This recipe makes two cakes or use a roasting tin and cut into squares

 Grease/line two 2lb loaf tins (or halve mixture and use one!)

 Add all ingredients to a large bowl, combine with a whisk